Practice Update - 2 March 2021

 Additionally, ‘exceptional circumstances’ for access to the STP quarterly reporting concession from 1 July 2021 may include where a micro employer has:

- seasonal or intermittent workers; or
+seasonal or intermittent workers; or no or unreliable internet connection.

 The ATO says it will consider any other unique circumstances on a case-by-case basis.